AndrewVSutherland/ell-adic-galois-images/models/README.md

 the scripts mentioned above.
 Only non-CM curves and curves for which `rho_{E,l^{\infty}}` is not surjective are listed.

-- `sample.txt`: A text file that lists each l-adic that occurs for an elliptic curve in the Cremona database.
-All l-adic images (with *3 &le; l &le; 11*) that are known to occur do occur within the range of the
+- `sample.txt`: A text file that lists elliptic curves that realize every l-adic image that is known to occur for a non-CM elliptic curve over Q, for *2 &le; l &le; 37*.
-Cremona database.
-The smallest conductor curve with a given image is listed.
-CM curves are not listed.